cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 ### <a name="cisco_sw_advanced_software_upgrade"></a>Control the Rollout of AOSP Device Management Software Using the Advanced Software Upgrade

-If you want to have more control over the rollout of AOSP Device Management software, you can use the Advanced Software Upgrade feature in Control Hub.
+If you want to have more control over the rollout of AOSP DM software, you can use the Advanced Software Upgrade feature in Control Hub.
 This feature allows you to control which release is available in your organization's Stable channel.

 When enabling Advanced Software Upgrade, you will also get two new channels, Verification and Trial.
 These channels can be used to test and verify the AOSP DM release before putting the Stable channel on an AOSP DM release.

 You can read more about Advanced Software Upgrade in the [RoomOS software upgrades Webex documentation](https://help.webex.com/en-us/article/idba5c/RoomOS-software-upgrades#Cisco_Reference.dita_7275e9c5-314e-4fb3-92d5-a2c40c47ffb0).

-## <a name="microsoft_sw_provider"></a>Microsoft as the software provider
+<a name="microsoft_sw_provider"></a>
+<h2 id="microsoft-as-the-software-provider" style="padding-top: 3em;font-size: x-large;">Microsoft as the Software Provider</h2>

 Devices running Microsoft Teams Rooms or Panels with Microsoft as the software provider will have to be able to install AOSP DM firmware through TAC when it is available.